 What golden threads from your past point toward your deeper purpose?
 And how might the very thing that feels missing be calling you toward your next chapter of meaningful contribution?

-If you feel called, please leave a comment below.
-We’d love to hear from you!
+If you feel called, please share with us below.
+Our community would love to hear from you!